danyachka/voice_assistant/README.md

 ## Voice assistant

-It is a simple voice assistant based on [Vosk](https://github.com/alphacep/vosk-api), [Silero](https://github.com/snakers4/silero-models) and [text-generation-webui](https://github.com/oobabooga/text-generation-webui/)'s API to setup any LLM as a core of voice assistant.
+This is a simple voice assistant based on [Vosk](https://github.com/alphacep/vosk-api), [Silero](https://github.com/snakers4/silero-models) and [text-generation-webui](https://github.com/oobabooga/text-generation-webui/)'s API to setup any LLM as a core of your voice assistant.

 ### Download vosk
-To get started with launching this project you need to download actual vosk version [here](https://alphacephei.com/vosk/models) and put it into directory ```vosk-model``` in project root directory.
+To launch this project you need to download actual Vosk version [here](https://alphacephei.com/vosk/models) and put it into directory ```vosk-model``` in project root.

 ### Setup text-generation-webui

-At first, you need to set start flags:
+You need to set starting flags for text-generation-webui webserver:
 ```bash
 --trust-remote-code --api --listen --api-port 9001
 ```

-After you need to download, and start LLM you want.
+After you need to download, configure and start LLM you want.

 ### Create a configuration file

-Configuration file should look like this:
+Configuration file must be named ```configuration.json``` and look like this:
 ```json
 {
   "silero_model": "v4",